Alzheimer's Caregiving During the Holidays: Making the Season Bright

 Is one of your traditions baking lots of cookies during the weeks leading up to the holidays?
 Weekend afternoons or late nights, dozens and dozens of cookies, using many old, family recipes?
 Those were great times.
 But, as good as the memories are, maybe this year, extreme cookie baking is one area to cut back.
 It just may be better to bake a few dozen of one or two favorite recipes.
 If your care recipient can recall one or two favorites, bake those.
 Where possible, include them in the cookie baking process.
 Have a good time with it.
 If they become unable to finish the whole process, consider that they probably had a great time and let them stop there.
 The process is more important than the result.

 Cookie baking is just an example of where we may need to modify our expectations of an outcome.
-Holiday parties, big family gatherings, church services, shopping, are a few other areas.
-In one way or another, holiday events can just be too much for one with Alzheimer’s.
+Holiday parties, big family gatherings, religious services, and shopping are a few other areas.
+In one way or another, holiday events can just be too much for someone with Alzheimer’s.
 Before embarking on any of these, think about how much would be enough for your care recipient.
 Overall, remember:

-• Only do what you and they can manage, and be okay with that.
+• Only do what you and they can manage.

 • Choose the traditions and activities that are the most important.
 Leave out the rest.

 • Hosting a party?
 Maybe a small party will do instead of the huge event from years past.
-Opt for catered or take out to round out the food.
-Or, consider hosting an event that is potluck.
+Opt for a catered meal or takeout to round out the food.
+Or consider hosting an event that is potluck.

-• Where possible, have a place where your loved one can take a break from the festivities to rest.
+• Where possible, have a place where your loved one can take a quiet break away from the festivities.

-• If having any visitors during the holiday season, try to keep it to two or three at a time.
-Too many at one time can be overwhelming.
+• If you have any visitors during the holiday season, try to keep it to two or three people at a time.
+Limit the length of the visit.

 • What is their best time of day?
 Schedule any visitors for that time.

-Don’t forget a couple of safety matters.
-Keep the lighted candles out of the house, as well as the decorations that may be mistaken for edible food.
+• Keep lit candles out of the house, as well as decorations that may be mistaken for edible food.

 What About You?

-Through it all, remember to take care of you and your holiday too.
+Through it all, remember to take care of yourself.
 To make it a magical season, build some of your own favorite traditions into the season.
-It may mean doing it without your care recipient, but either way, be sure you give yourself the gift of the season.
+This may mean doing things without your care recipient, but either way, be sure you give yourself the gift of the season.
 If needed, find someone who can cover for you as caregiver, whether it is for an afternoon or evening, or a few days.

 About the author